Opinion: Anti-Temer Protests Show Brazilians Oblivious to Real Problems and Their Role in It | The Rio Times | Brazil News

 But most marching last Sunday, through naïve righteousness or malicious design, ignored the full significance of the Temer tapes.

-Temer is only the latest of dozens of senior leaders from all major parties swept up by Car Wash.
+Temer is only the latest of dozens of senior leaders from all major parties swept up by the Car Wash investigation.
 He’s not even the first president implicated.
 Six of seven Brazilian heads of state since 1985 are under suspicion, investigation or indictment for corruption.
 The seventh is dead.

 Yet someone utterly ignorant of three years of ceaseless Car Wash exposure of institutionalized graft should be excused if they concluded that protests were about a serious, but largely isolated, problem.

-But Car Wash isn’t just Brazil’s biggest-ever corruption scandal, it’s is the biggest such scandal ever, anywhere.
+But Car Wash isn’t just Brazil’s biggest-ever corruption scandal, it’s the biggest such scandal ever, anywhere.

 It saddled important state-led enterprises such as oil company Petrobras and private partners such as construction giant Odebrecht with crippling debt and massive losses.
 Tens of thousands lost jobs, the Treasury drained and Brazil’s worst recession in at least a century deepened.